rasputnik/mesos-centos/frameworks/jenkins/README.md

 # prep a docker image

-The slaves have no maven/git/jdk, but since our builds are running in a docker container that's not a problem.
+The slaves have no JDK, git or maven installation.

+Since our builds are running in a docker container that's not a problem.

 We'll just craft an image with our requirements in it.

-In production, you'd be using a Docker registry and have Mesos pull images down at runtime when Jenkins requests them.
-For simplicity, let's build the image on each slave.

-This Dockerfile will be enough for us:

-    #------------------8<------------------
-    FROM mesosphere/spark:1.4.1-hdfs

-    RUN apt-get update
-    RUN apt-get install -y git maven

-    #------------------8<------------------

-_(NB: the 'mesosphere/spark1.4.1-hdfs' image is pretty big, but I already have it from the Spark example)_

-Copy this Dockerfile to each slave, then build with:

-    sudo docker build -t janky .
+To save time I've put one up as 'rasputnik/mvn3:v1' _(Dockerfiles are in this folder_).

 # set up mesos plugin